• Home

 Our Wheaten Marans

-Wheaten's are a visually stunning variety of Marans, also known as "chocolate egg layers" because of their eggs reddish brown bloom.
+Wheaten's are a rare, stunning variety of Marans, also known as "chocolate egg layers" because of their eggs reddish brown bloom.
 They were first accepted into the US Standard in 2011.
 Wheaten females are cream-colored, (The color of the grains of wheat) and their hackles are a beautiful reddish beige.
 We are very excited to contribute to the Marans community!
 We are proud to announce our breeding flock of 2023, shipped all the way from Frank May in Tennessee!

 Kennedy - Wheaten Marans Cockerel